moorepants/tu-delft-promotion/associate-vision-statement.rst

 Societies around the globe must vastly increase bicycle use to reduce transportation energy usage, reduce pollution and global warming, improve the health of society, and increase happiness.
-The Netherlands leads all other countries, by a large margin, in bicycle transportation mode share (27%), yet we are also a heavily car dependent nation with no growth in bicycle mode share for decades now.
-Most other countries have dismal bicycle use and developing countries are following in wrong footsteps of North America and Europe.
-Most car trips are under 15 km and these distances are accessible by bicycle with it being the most energy efficient mode of human transport.
+The Netherlands leads all other countries by a large margin in bicycle transportation mode share (27%).
+Yet we are also a heavily car dependent nation with no growth in bicycle mode share for decades.
+Most other countries have dismal bicycle use and developing countries are following in the wrong footsteps of North America and Europe with growing automobile use.
+Even though the bicycle is the most energy efficient mode of human transport, most trips under 15 km, which are distances accessible by bicycle, are still made by car.
 Stated simply, these car trips have to be changed to bicycle trips for our best transportation future.
-I intend to play a role in that change through advancing bicycle engineering.
+I intend to play a role in this transformation through advancing bicycle engineering.

-Bicycle transportation research has skyrocketed in the last 20 years and TU Delft has the world's only significant and well supported `bicycle engineering laboratory`_, which I now lead.
+Despite the dominance in automobile use, bicycle transportation research has skyrocketed in the last 20 years and TU Delft has the world's only significant and well supported `bicycle engineering laboratory`_, which I now lead.
 My vision is to make significant contributions to the wider adoption of bicycling around the world by understanding how people interact with the bicycle and the transportation environment.
 My mechanical and biomechanical foundation begins with understanding of the bicycle-rider dynamic system, which I categorize into four fundamental research areas: 1) vehicle dynamics, 2) rider biomechanics, 3) rider neuromuscular control, and 4) bicycle-rider behavior.

 .. _bicycle engineering laboratory: https://mechmotum.github.io